TGasco/SelfHostedCloud/README.md

 ## Usage

 Visit `https://localhost:8081` in your browser to access the web interface.
 You can upload, download, and manage your files through this interface.

+Files are stored on the host device, at a specified location (default '~/MyCloudDrive').
+This can be changed to a locations of your choice when creating an account.

 ## Contributing